khakhalin/notes/00_to_read_math.md

 https://arxiv.org/abs/1905.01164
 SinGAN: Learning a Generative Model from a Single Natural Image Tamar Rott Shaham, Tali Dekel, Tomer Michaeli

-Reinke, C., Etcheverry, M., & Oudeyer, P. Y. (2019).
-Intrinsically Motivated Exploration for Automated Discovery of Patterns in Morphogenetic Systems. arXiv preprint arXiv:1908.06663. arxiv.org/abs/1908.06663
-Apparently used an intrinsically motivated AI to explore Game Of Life to find cool patterns.
-The most interesting part (judging from the abstract) is that it developed a non-obvious representation, just looking for novelty (or whatever it used: looking for something _interesting_).
-Would be super-cool to try it for my networks, huh?

 Hoyer, S., Sohl-Dickstein, J., & Greydanus, S. (2019).
 Neural reparameterization improves structural optimization. arXiv preprint arXiv:1909.04240. https://arxiv.org/pdf/1909.04240.pdf
 They are trying to create some fancy mechanical structures, and instead of directly optimizing the parameters of these structures, they optimize the parameters of an ANN that output these structures.
 Claim that it works better.
 Looks fun.